CumulusNetworks/docs/content/cumulus-linux-55/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{<tabs "bond configuration">}}
 {{<tab "NVUE Commands">}}

-With NVUE commands, you can either set both the local Ethernet segment ID and the system MAC address to generate a unique ESI automatically or set the 10-byte Ethernet segment ID manually.
+You can either set both the local Ethernet segment ID and the system MAC address to generate a unique ESI automatically or set the 10-byte Ethernet segment ID manually.
 You can see both options below.

 The following example commands configure each bond interface with the local Ethernet segment ID and the system MAC address to generate a unique ESI automatically: